wesleycamargo/azure-docs.pt-br/articles/sql-database/sql-database-connectivity-issues.md

 <a id="d-search-for-problem-events-in-the-sql-database-log" name="d-search-for-problem-events-in-the-sql-database-log"></a>

-### <a name="diagnostics-search-for-problem-events-in-the-sql-database-log"></a>Diagnóstico: procurar eventos de problema no log do Banco de Dados SQL
+### <a name="diagnostics-search-for-problem-events-in-the-sql-database-log"></a>Diagnóstico: Pesquisar eventos de problema no log do banco de dados SQL

 Você pode procurar entradas sobre eventos de problemas no log do Banco de Dados SQL.
 Experimente a instrução SELECT Transact-SQL a seguir no banco de dados *mestre* :